Double Vision After Cataract Surgery

-The Dallas Eye Member, Mitchell B. Thomas, MD, noted that he normally sees about three or four cases of postcataract-extraction diplopia each week.
-Price quotes in the literature place the rate of the complication at 10 % of cataract surgeries, or what would work out to be about 100,000 cases each year, he stated.
+Normally about three or four cases of postcataract-extraction diplopia each week.
+Price quotes in the literature place the rate of the complication at 10% of cataract surgeries, or what would work out to be about 100,000 cases each year, he stated.

 Taking a careful history can assist identify surgically induced diplopia from an existing condition that might have gone latent as the lens opacity advanced.

-“I feel that double vision in grownups is neuro-ophthalmic until proven otherwise because those are the actually severe problems,” Dr. Thomas said at the conference.
+Double vision in adults is neuro-ophthalmic until proven otherwise because those are the actually severe problems.

 Neurologic or myogenic problems have the tendency to be paretic in nature while, in more typical problems (such as thyroid illness, injury to the orbit, or surgery), eye motion is more limited.
-Basic tests of forced duction and forced generation can assist distinguish one type from the other, Dr. Thomas said.
+Basic tests of forced duction and forced generation can assist distinguish one type from the other.

 Another one-third of cases in the study resulted from a loss of combination in strabismus patients.
-According to Dr. Thomas, these patients can establish reverse ocular supremacy when their formerly strabismic eye becomes the leading one.
+These patients can establish reverse ocular supremacy when their formerly strabismic eye becomes the leading one.

 He kept in mind that possible option would be a bilateral cataract extraction, which would recover 20/20 and enable the patient to move dominance back to the stronger eye.